floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

 The Metal backend is on one hand quite different from the other backends (mainly because it is the only backend written in a different language:
-Objective-C, instead of plain C), but it's also quite similar to the D3D11 API (mainly because - at least if you squint a bit and ignore the differences between Objective-C and C - "version 1" of Metal looks a lot like a carefully modernized and cleaned up version of D3D11, basically what D3D12 could have been if Mantle wouldn't have happend).
+Objective-C, instead of plain C), but it's also quite similar to the D3D11 backend (mainly because - at least if you squint a bit and ignore the language differences between Objective-C and C - "version 1" of Metal looks a lot like a carefully modernized and cleaned up version of D3D11, basically what D3D12 could have been if Mantle wouldn't have happend).

 The sokol-gfx Metal backend has a few specialities not found in the other backends which are worth looking at first: